 Like any good pet parent, Chito spent many sleepless nights with the crocodile, petting him and reassuring him that he was safe and would be okay.
 He even offered him hugs and kisses.
 Chito began calling the crocodile “Pocho”, which means strong.

 True to his name, this miraculous crocodile began to heal and recover from his drastic injury.
-After having hid Pocho in a covered pond nearby for some time, Chito tried to release the animal back into the wild—but Pocho refused to leave!
+After having hid Pocho in a covered pond nearby for some time, Chito tried to release the now-much-heavier animal back into the wild—but Pocho refused to leave!
 In the end, Chito decided Pocho could stay as a member of his family.
-Yes, you read that right—this 1,000 pound crocodile became a beloved family pet!
+Yes, you read that right—this huge crocodile became a beloved family pet!

 An Unlikely Friendship Between a Man and His Crocodile

-As Chito spent more and more time with Pocho, the crocodile began to recognize and respond to his name, quickly trotting over whenever Chito called out to him.
+As Chito spent more and more time with Pocho, the crocodile began to recognize and respond to his name, quickly swimming over whenever Chito called out to him.
 The two swam together nearly every day, and Chito taught him tricks, and continued to give him lots of loving hugs and kisses of course.
 Even as Pocho gained weight and returned to his massive and dangerous size of 1,000 pounds, Chito continued to love him.

 Although many feared that the croc would eventually turn on his human companion, Pocho lived peacefully with Chito and his family for over 20 years following his miraculous rescue and continued to perform weekly shows for visitors nearby.
 The two even stared in their own special on National Geographic, Touching the Dragon, as well as in Roger Horrocks’ 2014 documentary, Dragons Feast.